 Now that you know where to look, there are just a few general rules to keep in mind:

-- Keep the number of different fonts on a website to a minimum, or it will start looking cluttered.
-2, 3 at the most.
-Check out our recent article on smart font pairing.
+To reduce clutter, keep the number of different fonts on a website to a minimum.
+Two or three at the most.
+Check out our recent article on smart font pairing for more information.